ptrbortolotti/SONATA/README.md

 Fig. 5-7: Corner-style **0**: no exterior corner on bbsplines and α > αcrit ; Corner-style **1**: one exterior corner on bbsplines and α > αcrit.
 Corner-style **2**: no exterior corner on bbsplines and α < αcrit ; Corner-style **3**: one exterior corner on bbsplines and α < αcrit.
 Corner-style **4**: two exterior corners on bbsplines and α < αcrit ; Corner-style **5**: three exterior corners on bbsplines and α < αcrit.

 In a final step, the previously defined trim mass is integrated into the described mesh by mapping existing nodes onto the trim mass contour.
-The corresponding algorithm is schematically illustrated in Figure \ref{fig:mapping} and described below:
+The corresponding algorithm is schematically illustrated in Figure [8] and described below:

 - Determine the number of inner nodes of the intersected cells.
-- Move the inner nodes of the cells marked \textit{1} along the cell edge with shortest distance to the intersecting curve.
+- Move the inner nodes of the cells marked *1* along the cell edge with shortest distance to the intersecting curve.
-- Move the remaining inner nodes of the cells marked \textit{2} along the cell edge with shortest distance to the intersecting curve.
+- Move the remaining inner nodes of the cells marked *2* along the cell edge with shortest distance to the intersecting curve.
-- Move the outer node of the cells marked \textit{3} along the edge direction onto the intersecting curve.
+- Move the outer node of the cells marked *3* along the edge direction onto the intersecting curve.
-- Delete cells marked \textit{3} and \textit{4}.
+- Delete cells marked *3* and *4.*
 - Use the boundary nodes as starting point for the inner triangulation.

 <img src="docs/mapping.png" width="400"><img src="docs/LE.png" width="400">